-- What do residence hall rooms look like?
+What do residence hall rooms look like?
 What’s the layout?

 Room size and style vary throughout campus.
 In each case, however, every student receives a bed, desk, desk chair, dresser and closet/wardrobe.
-A typical double exceeds 160 sq. ft. and has Internet connection, wireless Internet, land-line phone and digital cable capability.
+A typical double exceeds 160 sq. ft. and has internet connection, wireless internet, land-line phone and digital cable capability.
 (Residence Hall choices)

-- What if my student has concerns about a roommate?
+What if my student has concerns about a roommate?

 The first step is always to encourage your student to have a face-face-conversation with the roommate to discuss solutions.
 The next step would be for the student to contact the Resident Assistant (RA), who may also use the skills of the Residence Life Coordinator.
-After these steps have been initiated, a student may go to the Office of Housing and Residence Life for assistance.
+After these steps have been initiated, a student may go to the Office of Housing & Residence Life for assistance.

-A student perspective: Depending on exactly how far away you live, there may be completely free storage available to you right on Bucknell’s campus.
-If you live overseas, you may also store things in the Craft Center over the summer.
-If you live inside these distances, you can still find off-campus storage facilities fairly close to the university.
+We live far away.
+Are storage facilities available in the summer?A student perspective: Depending on exactly how far away you live, there may be completely free storage available to you right on Bucknell’s campus.
+If you live overseas, you may store things in the Craft Center over the summer.
+If you live inside this distance, you can still find off-campus storage facilities fairly close to the University.
 The rent for these units varies depending on size, but generally they aren’t terribly pricey. – Sophie Kondor ’11 (from California)

-- What are the campus laundry facilities like?
+What are the campus laundry facilities like?

 Laundry facilities are available in each of the residence halls.
 Through an online service, students can view the current status of every laundry facility on campus, reserve specific machines and find out the status of machines.
 They can even sign up to receive text message alerts when a machine is available using LaundryView.com.

+What's it like in Lewisburg and the surrounding area?A parent perspective: Lewisburg and the surrounding area are beautiful.
+The University is the classic campus with red brick buildings, chapel steeple, stadium, walkways, rolling hills, students walking around and bells ringing on the quarter hour.
+You couldn't put together a better vision of Bucknell and rural Pennsylvania.
 The town of Lewisburg is small and easily navigated on foot.
 You can walk from campus to the main street, called Market Street, where you will find stores and restaurants.
 The side streets are full of old, quaint homes with porches and columns.
 If you are from a major metropolitan city, you might think the shopping is limited but there is certainly enough shopping available to satisfy all the students' needs. –Julie A. Silbermann ’78, P’08, P’12

-- We’re coming to visit.
+We’re coming to visit.
 What is there to do off campus?

-- What kind of library research support is available to students?
+What kind of library research support is available to students?

-- What lodging is available for us when we visit?
+What lodging is available for us when we visit?

 Here are some suggestions for where to stay when you visit Bucknell.

-- How do meal plans work?
+How do meal plans work?

 Three meal plans are available for first-year students.
 Students in the upper-class years can choose from these same three plans, plus Dining Dollar and block meal plans.
 Students who live on campus must purchase a meal plan.
 Learn more about meal plan policies.